rserota/wad/README.md

         attack  : 0.0,  // Time in seconds from onset to peak volume.
 Common values for oscillators may range from 0.05 to 0.3. decay   : 0.0,  // Time in seconds from peak volume to sustain volume. sustain : 1.0,  // Sustain volume level.
 This is a percent of the peak volume, so sensible values are between 0 and 1. hold    : 3.14, // Time in seconds to maintain the sustain volume level.
-If this is not set to a lower value, oscillators must be manually stopped by calling their stop() method. release : 0     // Time in seconds from the end of the hold period to zero volume, or from calling stop() to zero volume.
+If set to -1, the sound will be sustained indefinitely until you manually call stop(). release : 0     // Time in seconds from the end of the hold period to zero volume, or from calling stop() to zero volume.
     },
     filter  : {